Ter0rra/RPSLS_DeepQlearn/README.md

 ├── test-script.py              # to check all env & files
 │
 ├── templates/
-│   └── index.html              # Frontend UI
+│   └── index.html              # Frontend UI (LLM has helped for this part)
 │
 ├── data/                       # Auto-created on first run │   ├── dqn_model.pth           # Saved neural network weights